 Later in the evening, we caught a Chinese acrobat show, which was really incredible.
 It’s not the sort of spectacle that lends itself to still photographs though.
 It’s a display of physics, of motion, of tightly controlled movement just on the verge of chaos.
 We got to the place just a few minutes late and the show had started, so we may have just hopped into a couple empty, right up-front extra plush 700 yuan (~$110) seats when we only booked 200 yuan ($35) seats.
 That’ll work!
 I recommend catching one of these shows to anyone who visits here.
 Meh to the Peking Opera, Hell Yeah to the acrobats!
 The climax of the show was five motorcycles in a metal sphere only 6 meters in diameter.

 Yeah, so after the show, on the way home walking to the subway, we did see something a little odd.
 I mean, a lot of things are odd in China, but I think….. we think…. this may even be odd for China.
 Walking down a fairly crowded sidewalk after sunset, stores are closing up…. random loiterers…. old men huddled around playing mahjong or whatever….. old ladies power-walking…. motor scooters cutting traffic on the sidewalk…. people gathered around greasy food carts snarfling up little grilled bits…. a man walking down the sidewalk in a pair of slippers and a bathrobe with the bathrobe open and flapping behind him, revealing his obese, hairy, butt-naked body.
 Wait, WHAT?!
-We walked by, a moment passed, I processed that for a minute and said to Martha: “Do you want to talk about that, or just pretend we didn’t see it?”
+We walked by, a moment passed, I processed that for a minute and said to her: “Do you want to talk about that, or just pretend we didn’t see it?”
 Yeah, a man in his forties or so, just confidently walking down a crowded sidewalk naked.
 And nobody paying any attention to him.
 I got nothing.
 He wasn’t behaving in a creepy or exhibitionist way, he was just striding down the sidewalk.
 The best we could come up with is maybe he’s developmentally delayed and he’s under someone’s care, and he “got loose” for a while.
 Weird though.

 Tomorrow we have a mandatory briefing before our North Korea trip and we should find out if our visas are in order and everything. *nervous anticipation* I’ll keep everybody posted.